GOMC-WSU/Manual/src/howto.rst

 Adsorption in GCMC
 ^^^^^^^^^^^^^^^^^^

-To simulation adsorption using GCMC ensemble, we need to perform the following steps to modify the config file:
+To simulate adsorption using GCMC ensemble, we need to perform the following steps to modify the config file:

 1. Use the generated PDB files for adsorbent and adsorbate to set the ``Coordinates``.